netconstructor/geocat-1/docs/eng/users/source/admin/advanced-configuration/index.rst

    fast disk (solid state disk is best by far), lots of memory/RAM (16Gb+) and multiple processors as part of a 64bit environment.
 Linux is probably the best operating system to take advantage of such an environment.

-#. **Use PostGIS (Postgres+PostGIS) as your database** GeoNetwork has to build a spatial index containing all
+#. **Build the spatial index into your database ie. Use PostGIS (Postgres+PostGIS) or Oracle as your database** GeoNetwork has to build a spatial index containing all
    metadata bounding boxes and polygons, in order to support spatial queries for the Catalog Services Web (CSW) interface eg. select all metadata records that intersect a search polygon.
 By default GeoNetwork uses a shapefile but the shapefile quickly becomes costly to maintain during reindexing usually after the number of records in the catalog exceeds 20,000.
-If you select PostGIS as your database, GeoNetwork will build the spatial index in a PostGIS table (called spatialindex).
-The spatialindex table in PostGIS is much faster to reindex.
+If you select PostGIS or Oracle as your database via JNDI (see previous section), GeoNetwork will build the spatial index in a table (called spatialindex).
+The spatialindex table in the database is much faster to reindex.
 But more importantly, if appropriate database hardware and configuration steps are taken, it should also be faster to query than the shapefile when the number of records in the catalog becomes very large.